 An arbitration agreement shall be in writing and refer to a specific legal relationship.
 In this aspect, the ICA Law and the DCA Law replicate the text of article 7 of the Model Law.
-In addition, both national laws provide that arbitration agreement may be a part of a corporate charter or registered trading rules (with a few exceptions).
-It may cover existing and future disputes, whether contractual or not.
+In addition, both national laws provide that an arbitration agreement may be a part of a corporate charter or registered trading rules (with a few exceptions).
+It may cover existing and future disputes, whether contractual or not (Resolution of the Plenum of the Supreme Court of the Russian Federation dated 10 December 2019 No 53).